DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Lecture and Focused Notes/First Encounters and Origins of Global Relations.md

 There was also animals not seen that were exchanged: horses, cattle, pigs, crops, sugar, bananas.
 This was something known as the Columbia exchange.

-There was a figure named [[Lockheart]] who said one of the bad habits we have is reading history backwards: Europeans (mainly the Ports) won in the end so therefore they must've won from the beginning, with the Americans losing.
+There was a figure named [[Lockhart]] who said one of the bad habits we have is reading history backwards: Europeans (mainly the Ports) won in the end so therefore they must've won from the beginning, with the Americans losing.
 This is a deeply wrong idea as for a long time (at least 100 years or longer) Europeans were pretty marginal and most of the population of the America went in regards to their business as before.

 Even if European monarchs said: "I'm in charge" and such, that doesn't make it so: that these aspirations were delusional boasts for decades and over a century after the point they were made.